How to Compare Two Websites for SEO

 The comparison shows exactly which technical and on-page factors each site has or is missing — making it immediately clear what to fix first.

-If you want to go deeper or compare specific elements manually, here's a technical comparison framework:
+If you want to go deeper or compare specific elements manually, here's a comprehensive technical comparison framework covering every major ranking factor:

-Visit search.google.com/test/rich-results for each URL.
-See what schema types each site implements and what rich results they're eligible for.
+Visit Google's Rich Results Test for each URL.
+Compare what schema types each site implements:

 For WordPress